Do you know Jesus?

 Explore in the bible how often God invites us to seek him out – to purse him!
 There are many references to a hide and seek that is playful and enticing.
 God hides in order to be found.
 We have to want more before we will find more.
 We have to hunger for Him before He will satisfy.
 Our God offers us a relationship that begins now but will go on offering us eternal layers of wonder, joy and fulfillment.

-- 40 Days of Prayer and Fasting to know Jesus more deeply. www.40daysofprayer.com.au
+- 40 Days every year – getting to know Jesus more deeply. www.40daysofprayer.com.au

 - Daily Readings to deepen your love of Jesus.
 Oswald Chambers (b.1874) My Utmost for His Highest www.utmost.org